-Types of Roof Trusses - Costs and Common Uses
+Types of Roof Trusses: Costs and Common Uses

-When Does A Roof Truss Make Sense?
+When Does a Roof Truss Make Sense?

-- Workers with less experience can install roof trusses reducing labor costs and facilitating the installation process vs. other roof suspension systems.
+- Workers with less experience can install roof trusses, reducing labor costs and facilitating the installation process vs. other roof suspension systems.

-- Some designs can require having fewer load bearing walls as these trusses can be used for achieving longer spans, creating open living spaces.
+- Some designs can require having fewer load-bearing walls as these trusses can be used for achieving longer spans, creating open living spaces.

 Common Types of Roof Trusses

-How Much Will It Cost?
+How Much Does It Cost?